nerdprojects/epson-hx20-software/terminal/README.md

 # Terminal Emulator Software
+Manually typed from the Software Manual page 5-23 (code listing 7) and 5-24 (code listing 8).
-Used to communicate with other RS232 devices.
+Can be used to communicate with other RS232 devices.

 ## Instructions
 You can for example use miniterm.py on the system you want to communicate with the HX-20: